inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 For B-MAC, the wireless interface's :par:`macType` parameter is set to :ned:`BMac`.
-Also, the :par:`slotDuration` parameter is set to 0.025s (an arbitrary value.)
+Also, the :par:`slotDuration` parameter is set to 0.025s (an arbitrary value).
 This parameter is essentially the nodes' sleep duration.
-Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`:
+Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`.

 .. literalinclude:: ../omnetpp.ini
    :language: ini